bmritz/datajet/README.md

 A Data Dependency Graph Framework and Executor

-DataJet abstracts over function calls mapping inputs through a graph of functions to desired outputs, without the need to know which functions in the graph will give the outputs from the inputs.
+DataJet abstracts over function calls by mapping inputs through a graph of functions to desired outputs.
+As a programmer, you declare your data transformations (functions) once, with inputs and outputs, and datajet will handle mapping *any* input to *any* output reachable by the graph of functions.

 **Key Features**
 - Lazy: Only Evaluate and return the data you need